RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 .. image :: ../appsFeatures/powersdrsetup04.jpg

-9. After clicking the Finish button PowerSDR Charly 25 / Hamlab Edition will start with the calculation of the FFT wisdom file, **which will take a while** depending on the CPU power of your computer.
+9. After clicking the Finish button PowerSDR Charly 25 / HAMlab Edition will start with the calculation of the FFT wisdom file, **which will take a while** depending on the CPU power of your computer.
 This is only done once, even after updating the software to a new version in the future:

 .. image :: ../appsFeatures/powersdrsetup05.jpg

-10. When all calculations are done, PowerSDR Charly 25 / Hamlab Edition will come up with the main window:
+10. When all calculations are done, PowerSDR Charly 25 / HAMlab Edition will come up with the main window:

 .. image :: ../appsFeatures/powersdrsetup06.jpg